 For its extended length, it was needful to construct a long-lasting bridge over the river, leading to the construction of the first bridge (Eads), which began in 1867 and ended in 1874.
 But over time, more sophisticated bridges were constructed due to river traffic, collisions, and other factors.

-The Greenville Bridge is the longest and last bridge to cross the Mississippi River in Arkansas, connecting Refuge, Mississippi, and Shives, Arkansas.
+The Greenville Bridge is the longest and last bridge to cross the Mississippi River.
+It connects Refuge, Mississippi, and Shives, Arkansas.
 This bridge is the most uniquely designed compared to other Mississippi River bridges.
-It is a supercool cable-stayed bridge, having large towers from which cables hang to support the major portion of the bridge.
+It is a super cool cable-stayed bridge, having large towers from which cables hang to support the major portion of the bridge.
 Its construction was completed in 2010, leading to the dismantling of the older bridge.
 Since then, the Greenville Bridge has served as the crossing point for US 82.

 The bridge’s 90-foot wide roadway was constructed in 50-foot segments, each consisting of a structural steel frame assembly weighing about 80 tons.
 They are supported by a pair of cables anchored in the pier tower, six precast concrete slabs (each weighing 50 tons), and a concrete drive surface overlay.
-For its superstructure, the bridge has a roadway deck of about 2,970-feet long, containing two traffic lanes of about 12-foot wide, an 8-foot wide inside shoulder, and a 12-feet wide outside shoulder in each direction.
+For its superstructure, the bridge has a roadway deck of about 2,970 feet long, containing two traffic lanes about 12-foot wide, an 8-foot wide inside shoulder, and a 12-foot wide outside shoulder in each direction.

 One would wonder how early men got across this river because of its extended length.
 Well, canoes, the earliest ferries, were one of the earliest means by which people crossed the Mississippi River.
 Even before the whites penetrated as far west as the Mississippi, canoes served the Indians as a means of crossing the great river.